BHASL003C19: Advanced Diploma in Illumination Engineering & Lighting Design e-Learning Course

 Module 13: Lighting Materials: Methods of light control, absorbing materials, reflecting materials, refracting materials, luminaire construction.

-Module 15: Interior Lighting Applications: Task analysis, design methods, average illumination, point-by-point calculations, light distributions, direct vs indirect lighting, lighting levels (SANS, OHSA and other), uniformity, glare calculations, office, commercial, industrial, education, domestic, geriatric care, health care, lighting for hazardous environments, display, visual display units.
-The manual consists of 6 volumes, each dealing with specific interior lighting applications in detail.
+Module 15: Interior Lighting Applications: Task analysis, design methods, average illumination, point-by-point calculations, light distributions, direct vs indirect lighting, lighting levels (SANS, OHSA, LEED, WELL and Green Building Council), uniformity, glare calculations, office, commercial, industrial, education, domestic, geriatric care, health care, lighting for hazardous environments, display, visual display units.
+The learning module consists of 6 volumes, each dealing with specific interior lighting applications in detail.

 Module 16: Exterior Lighting: Street lighting, SABS 095, arterial routes, pedestrian and residential areas, Floodlighting for sports, work areas, security, decorative floodlighting, parks, statues, water features.